mdarshad1000/mdarshad1000.github.io/_projects/7_project.md

 ---
 layout: page
-title: Paper Brain 📄
+title: get sanity
-description: Unlock the true potential of research, a platform to seamlessly access and understand research papers.
+description: An initiative to help people get insight about their mental status and understand the disorders they might have.
-img: assets/img/paperbrain.png
+img: assets/img/getsanity.png
-importance: 1
+importance: 4
-category: latest
+category: transitional
 ---

 Every project has a beautiful feature showcase page.